Coca-Cola serving trays

 Poor / Grades 1-2

 Major flaws are numerous and very obvious.
-Rim chips, rubs, deep scratches, dents and staining is common.
-Flaking and rust spots are often numerous and fading and soiling is common.
+Large chips, rubs, deep scratches, dents and staining is common.
+Large rust spots are often numerous and fading and soiling is common.

 Collector desirability and presentability is non-existent.
 Future return on investment is non-existent.